IntersectMBO/plutus-apps/pab-blockfrost/README.md

 ## Usage

-Add `plutus-blockfrost` to the list of subdirs in plutus-apps in the .cabal file
+Add `pab-blockfrost` to plutus-apps' subdir list of your `cabal.project` file.

 ## PAB Config